Tips for Strengthening Your Immune System

 But you don’t have to hit the gym 10+ plus hours per week to reap the immune-boosting benefits of exercising.
 A simple 30-minute brisk walk around your neighborhood or on a treadmill is plenty to increase immune system cells in your body.
 A study performed at the Appalachian State University confirms a 30 to 45-minute brisk walk will elevate immunity not only during your exercise routine, but for several hours afterward.
 Exercise also has a cumulative effect, enhancing your ability to fight off illnesses for an extended period of time.

-Supplement with Vitamin D and Vitamin K2-7
+How Do Vitamin D and Vitamin K2-7 Support Immunity?

 Vitamin D deficiency negatively impacts both your innate and adaptive immune responses.
 If you feel tired or fatigued without reason, talk with your doctor about taking a vitamin D supplement to counteract this problem, but make sure not to take too much.
 To ensure you have a healthy balance of vitamin D in the body, you must also supplement your intake with vitamin K2-7.
 This supplement works alongside vitamin A and vitamin D to achieve advanced immune support.